timid-angel/task-manager-api/5_clean_architecture/task_manager_api/docs/api_documentation.md

 To check whether the API has started running successfully, make a request to `/ping`.

+## Features
+### Task API
+- Get all tasks
+- Get tasks by ID
+- Create new tasks
+- Update tasks by ID
+- Delete tasks by ID

+### Auth
+- Signup User using username and email
+- Login User
+- Promote User to Admin

+## Project Structure
+> Delivery: Contains files related to the delivery layer, handling incoming requests and responses.
+- `main.go`: Sets up the HTTP server, initializes dependencies, and defines the routing configuration.
+- `controllers/controllers.go`: Handles incoming HTTP requests and invokes the appropriate use case methods.
+- `routers/routers.go`: Sets up the routes and initializes the Gin router.

+> Domain/: Defines the core business entities and logic.

+- `domain.go`: Contains the core business entities such as Task and User structs, the interface definitions for controllers, usecases and repositories along with a customer `error` model used to communicate errors throughout the application

+> Infrastructure/: Implements external dependencies and services.
+- `auth_middleWare.go`: Middleware to handle authentication and authorization using JWT tokens.
+- `jwt_service.go`: Functions to generate and validate JWT tokens.
+- `password_service.go`: Functions for hashing and comparing passwords to ensure secure storage of user credentials.

+> Repositories/: Abstracts the data access logic.
+- task_repository.go: Interface and implementation for task data access operations.

+- user_repository.go: Interface and implementation for user data access operations.

+> Usecases/: Contains the application-specific business rules.
+- task_usecases.go: Implements the use cases related to tasks, such as creating, updating, retrieving, and deleting tasks.
+- user_usecases.go: Implements the use cases related to users, such as registering, logging in.

 ## Enviornment Variables

 **[IMPORTANT]** There has been a change in how the environment variables are organized.
 The project now uses the `.env` file located in the root directory with the help of the `viper` package for managing these constants.
 Additionally, there are additional variables that need to be declared.